tschoof/blog/_posts/2017-06-08-sonne-altona.md

 ---

 I'm excited to finally share my new Podcast with you! [***Die Sonne über Altona***](http://sonnealtona.de/) is co-hosted by my friend [Alina](https://twitter.com/Oladi_Naht) and me.
-We talk about everything that's near and dear to our hearts.
-We talk (in German) about pop culture, politics & society, design, art and everything in between.
+We talk (in German) about everything that's near and dear to our hearts: pop culture, politics & society, design, art and everything in between.

 The first episode is about a very German topic as well: traffic lights signal transmitters (and of course: their design flaws).
 It's pretty good.